For this week’s ZAP celebration, answers to frequently asked questions about Zinfandel

 But why Zinfandel, and not Cabernet Sauvignon, Merlot, Chardonnay, Pinot Noir, Riesling, Sangiovese, Tempranillo, Syrah, or any of the other classic wine grapes considered far more important in better known European wine regions?
 Simple answer: because Zinfandel was the grape most readily available, and it clearly produced better red wine than Mission varieties (the latter, most Californians’ only choice of grape prior to the 1850s).

-Another reason is the fact that Zinfandel is eminently amenable to simpler, untrellised, head-trained, spur-pruned viticulture (what Europeans call “gobelet” planting) – literally, a matter simply sticking cuttings into the ground to self-root, and then growing them like bushes.
-By the 1880s, as it were, most coastal Zinfandel growers were forced to graft onto phylloxera-resistant rootstocks like St. George (i.e. Vitis rupestris); whereas regions with sandy soils, such as Lodi and Contra Costa, were never forced to do that, which is why own-rooted vines still exist in abundance in those areas.
+Another reason is the fact that Zinfandel is eminently amenable to simpler, untrellised, head-trained, spur-pruned viticulture (what Europeans call “gobelet” planting) – literally, a matter of simply sticking a cutting into the ground and letting it self-root, and then growing them like bushes, snipping off the canes from the spur postions each winter.
+By the 1880s, as it were, most coastal Zinfandel growers were forced to graft onto phylloxera-resistant rootstocks such as St. George (i.e. Vitis rupestris); whereas regions with sandy soils, such as Lodi and Contra Costa, were never forced to do that, which is why own-rooted vines still exist in abundance in those areas.

 Today, Zinfandel is still the third most widely planted wine grape in California (behind Chardonnay and Cabernet Sauvignon); although when 2017 USDA acreage reports come out next year, Zinfandel may drop down to fourth-most (behind Merlot), as a consequence of this past year’s loss of thousands of acres of the grape in the Lodi Viticultural Area, in response to the wine market’s recent drop in White Zinfandel sales (re our post, Last rites for Lodi’s old vine growths).